HubSpot/cms-js-building-block-examples/docs/reference.md

 ### GraphQL

 Like in HubL modules, you can bind a GraphQL data query to a JS module.
-Adding a named `query` export to a module will provide the query result to render in the component props. and receive the query result in the component props to render using a named `query` export.
+Adding a named `query` export to a module will provide the query result to render in the component props as `dataQueryResult`.
 You can import and re-export a `.graphql` query file or a JavaScript expression that evaluates to a GraphQL query (e.g. with [`gql-query-builder`](https://www.npmjs.com/package/gql-query-builder)).
 The result will be available via a `dataQueryResult` prop in the module component.

 ```javascript
 // index.js